xaster-Kies/xMessage/README.md

 # 💬xMessage
-A messaging application with React, Redux and Firebase
+A messaging application with ReactJs, Redux and Firebase

 ## 🛠️Functionalities
 - Google Authentication